emilybache/TimerExpiry-Refactoring-Kata/README.md

 - dy9x
 - Monitoring Time

-The code works out which timers are currently active, and how long until each one should expire.
-It returns the one that will expire next, (via a parameter).
+It works out which of these timers are currently active, and how long until each one should expire.
+It returns the time left until the next one will expire, (via a parameter).

 The change you need to make